 “I have no money.”
 The clouchard patted his pockets.

 “A friend of Moses doesn’t need money.
 Here are two drink tickets.
 Have a good time.”

-His raison d’etre granted him entry to the elite boite de nuit.
-I went inside from time to time to check, if he was having a good time.
-The clientele of the Bains-Douches opened their hearts to the Friend of Moses.
+His raison d'être granted him entry to the elite boite de nuit.
+I went inside from time to time to check, if he was having a good time and the snobby clientele of the Bains-Douches opened their hearts to the Friend of Moses.